 - 1. Drive select lever

-- 2. F (Forward)
+- 2. Forward "F"

-- 3. N (Neutral)
+- 3. Reverse "R"

-- 4. R (Reverse)

-- 4. Open the throttle lever gradually.
+- 4. Release the brake pedal, and then open the throttle lever gradually.

-Shifting: Reverse
+Shifting: Forward to Reverse

 Improper operation in reverse could make you hit an obstacle or even a person behind you, resulting in serious injury.
 When you shift into reverse, make sure there are no people or obstacles behind you.
 When it is safe to proceed, go slowly.